SeanDaniels/structures-algorithms/docs/_topics/10-linked-lists.md

 The general structure of a circular linked list is mostly the same as that of a linear linked list.
 The only difference between the two structures is that the 'last' node in the list points to the head of the list.

+When performing operations on a linear linked list, iteration through the list ends when the iterator is updated to a null pointer.
+In a non-empty circular linked list, there are no nodes which contain a null pointer, so iteration is controlled by storing a pointer to the head of the list, and halting iteration when the iterator's next pointer points to the head of the list.

+Also, insertion into a circular linked list needs to account for potential changes in the tail node's pointer, with respect to the head of the list.

-Insertion into an empty circular linked list looks like this:
+Insertion into an circular linked list looks like this:

 ```c++
 void insert(int val){
     node* newNode = new node;